Dual-Model Weight Selection and Self-Knowledge Distillation for Medical Image Classification: Experiments

 \subsection{Main Results}

 Tables~\ref{tab2}, \ref{tab3}, and \ref{tab4} present the classification results for chest X-ray, lung CT scan, and brain MRI images, respectively.
 Each experiment was repeated five times, and both the mean and standard deviation were recorded.
+For each dataset, training subsets corresponding to 1\%, 5\%, and 10\% of the full dataset were constructed.
+To minimize sampling bias and maintain comparability, stratified random sampling was employed to preserve the original class distribution.
+The sampling procedure was repeated five times with distinct random seeds, yielding five independent experimental splits for each subset ratio.
+All models were trained separately on these splits, and the mean and standard deviation of the performance metrics are reported, ensuring a robust evaluation of the method’s stability under different data availability conditions.
 These tables compare the performance of CM1, CM2, CM3, and CM4 with the proposed method, which combines weight selection and SKD (Ours).
 Our method consistently outperformed all comparison methods in classification accuracy across all datasets, as shown in Tables \ref{tab2}, \ref{tab3}, and \ref{tab4}.
 By integrating dual-model weight selection with SKD, it enables efficient knowledge transfer and reuse, significantly improving feature retention and learning efficiency.
 Compared to CM1, which applies weight selection alone, our approach significantly improves feature retention and learning efficiency.
 Moreover, by evaluating different initialization strategies, we observed that our method substantially enhances neural network initialization, yielding more effective training than CM2, CM3, and CM4.
 The consistent superiority across datasets demonstrates the robustness and generalizability of our approach, even in low-data regimes.
 Notably, the significant improvements over CM2–CM4 emphasize that default or classical initialization schemes alone are insufficient for effective learning in smaller models.
 Our method not only boosts accuracy but also ensures stability across trials, as reflected in the low standard deviations reported.
+Figures~\ref{cf1}, \ref{cf2}, and \ref{cf3} illustrate the confusion matrices of our method on the chest X-ray, lung CT scan, and brain MRI datasets, respectively.
+The results demonstrate consistently high accuracy and robust generalization across all modalities.
+In the chest X-ray dataset (Fig.~\ref{cf1}), the model accurately distinguishes COVID-19 from other classes, between clinically similar conditions such as viral pneumonia and lung opacity, underscoring its robustness even with limited data.
+In the lung CT dataset (Fig.~\ref{cf2}), the model shows accurate classification, especially between COVID-19 and normal cases, which are often difficult to separate due to radiological differences.
+For the brain MRI dataset (Fig.~\ref{cf3}), the model effectively identifies tumor types such as glioma and meningioma, while reducing misclassification involving the no tumor class.
+These results confirm that combining dual-model weight selection with SKD enhances feature representation and discrimination, even when trained on just 10\% of the available data.
+Furthermore, additional experiments were conducted using the full dataset to provide a more complete comparison with conventional fine-tuning.
+As shown in Table~\ref{tab9}, results from the full dataset confirmed the effectiveness of this method even with large-scale data.
+In particular, our method achieved higher classification accuracy in the chest X-ray dataset, which includes a larger number of images and more classes, compared to other datasets, demonstrating a strong generalization capability for complex data.
+On the other hand, since the performance improvement was more pronounced in the limited-data setting, the proposed method is especially effective when training data are scarce.